jconorgrogan/Rotational-Numbers/README.md

 Here is a zoomed-in plot of all composites, linearly scaling for each subsequent composite number
 <img width="688" alt="image" src="https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/a35158a7-e5df-4aa7-839e-17badd89bda3">

 And here is a plot of all prime numbers up to 50, linearly scaling for each prime addition.
 Each color is a different type of prime<img width="688" alt="image" src="https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/9a31711f-52bb-474e-b352-cce2ac3c2cee">

 16 primary angles that show up, with these 4 the most obvious, especially at lower n
 <img width="695" alt="image" src="https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/fe27d0ac-ba97-4243-bcad-f0667483afd8">

-## 3. Operations in ENT
+## 3. Operations in RNT

 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/29b221f0-c7b1-48f9-bdf8-db6c8175d570)

-ENT offers a geometric perspective on the relationships between numbers and mathematical operations
+RNT offers a geometric perspective on the relationships between numbers and mathematical operations

-The following operators (which have a lot of connection with signal processing) are used in ENT:
+The following operators (which have a lot of connection with signal processing) are used in RNT:

 | Operator       | Mathematical Basis         | Effect on Nodes | Core Mathematical Components  | DSP Connection      |
 | -------------- | -------------------------- | --------------- | ----------------------------- | ------------------- |